souxls/Collections/README.md

 - [rebindMultiA](https://github.com/Rhynorater/rebindMultiA) - rebindMultiA is a tool to perform a Multiple A Record rebind attack.
 - [mitmproxy](https://github.com/mitmproxy/mitmproxy) - An interactive TLS-capable intercepting HTTP proxy for penetration testers and software developers.
 - [traefik](https://github.com/traefik/traefik) - The Cloud Native Application Proxy.
+- [hackingtool](https://github.com/Z4nzu/hackingtool) - ALL IN ONE Hacking Tool For Hackers.

 ## Development